 Although human rabies cases are rare in the United States, with only 1 to 3 cases reported each year, animal bites are common, according to the Centers for Disease Control and Prevention (CDC).

 In Oregon, bats are the main animal of concern for rabies.
 In the last five years, Clackamas County has averaged one bat per year that tested positive for rabies.
-This year, there has been 1.

 In the last 15 years in Oregon, less than 10 percent of bats that have been tested and approximately 16 percent of foxes that have been tested were found to have rabies.
 These were animals that were acting or more likely to be acting unusual, thus the amount of rabies in the wild is likely less than this.
 During this period, no cats, dogs, or raccoons tested positive for rabies in Oregon.